kaisama92/Portfolio/README.md

 * _Clone this repository to your desktop._
 * _Navigate to the top level of the directory._
 * _Open index.html in your browser._
+* _Additionally you can deploy the finished product in you browser at https://kaisama92.github.io/Portfolio/ ._

 ## Known Bugs